A Characterization for Decidable Separability by Piecewise Testable Languages: Undecidable Classes

 We introduce some additional material to allow for this generalization.
-Given a language $L$, the \emph{full trio generated by $L$} is the smallest full trio containing $L$ and we denote it by $\hat{\M}(L)$.
-Since the intersection of full trios is a full trio and and every full trio includes the regular languages, such a class indeed exists.
-Observe that if $L\ne\emptyset$, then $\hat{\M}(L)$ consists of precisely those languages of the form $RL$, where $R$ is a rational transduction.
-In particular, a language $RL$ in $\hat{\M}(L)$ can be denoted using a representation for $R$.
-Furthermore, note that $\hat{\M}(L)$ is always closed under union, because $RL\cup SL=(R\cup S)L$ and the union of rational transductions is again a rational transduction. \begin{lemma} The universality problem is undecidable for $\hat{\M}(L_{ab})$. \end{lemma} \begin{proof} We reduce Post's Correspondence Problem (PCP) to the universality problem of $\hat{\M}(L_{ab})$.
-An instance of PCP consists of an alphabet $A$ and two homomorphisms $\alpha,\beta\colon A^*\to \{0,1\}^*$ and the problem then asks whether there is a $w\in A^+$ with $\alpha(w)=\beta(w)$.
+Given a language $L$, the \emph{full trio generated by $L$} is the smallest full trio containing $L$, which we denote by $\T(L)$.
+Since the intersection of full trios is a full trio and every full trio includes the regular languages, such a class indeed exists.
+Observe that if $L\ne\emptyset$, then $\T(L)$ consists of precisely those languages of the form $RL$, where $R$ is a rational transduction.
+In particular, a language $RL$ in $\T(L)$ can be denoted using a representation for $R$.
+Furthermore, note that $\T(L)$ is always closed under union, because $RL\cup SL=(R\cup S)L$ and the union of rational transductions is again a rational transduction. \begin{lemma} The universality problem is undecidable for $\T(L_{ab})$. \end{lemma} \begin{proof} We reduce Post's Correspondence Problem (PCP) to the (non-)universality problem of $\T(L_{ab})$\footnote{It is worth comparing this proof to that of \citep[Lemma~8.3]{Berstel:Transductions-context-free-languages:1979:a}}.
+An instance of PCP consists in an alphabet $A$, with $A\cap\{0,1\}=\emptyset$, together with two morphisms $\alpha,\beta\colon A^*\to \{0,1\}^*$.
+The problem asks whether there is a word $w\in A^+$ such that $\alpha(w)=\beta(w)$.